Wiener filtering and multi-tracer techniques for dark matter cross-correlations between gamma-ray emission and galaxy catalogs: Conclusions

 In conclusion, we have shown that the two techniques discussed in this paper, namely the adoption of a weighting scheme based on a Wiener filter formalism and the adoption of the full set of correlations relative to our observables (multi-tracer) can indeed improve the capabilities of cross-correlations between the UGRB and galaxy catalogs in setting bounds on particle dark matter.
-This methodology can be directly extended to comprise different gravitation tracers of dark matter, like galaxy-cluster catalogs or cosmic shear, and different electromagnetic bands for the emission from dark matter, like X-rays or radio emission, therefore being relevant also for dark matter candidates different from the WIMP case discussed in this paper, like axions and axion-like-particles.
+This methodology can be directly extended to comprise different gravitational tracers of dark matter, like galaxy-cluster catalogs or cosmic shear, and different electromagnetic bands for the emission from dark matter, like X-rays or radio emission, therefore being relevant also for dark matter candidates different from the WIMP case discussed in this paper, like axions and axion-like-particles.
+In addition, the Wiener filter technique and the multitracer analysis applied to the cross-correlation technique could be successfully adopted to improve the sensitivity to the searches for a dark matter signal in non-electromagnetic channels, like neutrinos and charged cosmic-ray emissions \cite{urban2023modelling}, and could be applied also to the study of the unresolved population of astrophysical sources in the whole multi-messenger and multi-wavelength scenario: in this case, galaxy catalogs peaked at redshift higher than 2MRS would be more suitable, since the emissions from unresolved astrophysical sources tend to be dominated at larger redshifts than in the case of dark matter.